aws-samples/amazon-orglevels3inventorycontrolplane/README.md

 5. Create a CloudFormation stacksets from the delegated member account using script <<OrgS3InvSourceAccountPolicy.json>> or <<<<OrgS3InvSourceAccountPolicy.yaml>> to create IAM role, allowing the destination account to assume role and create S3 Inventories.

-6. On the Specify stack details page, type a stack name in the Stack name box, Destination IAM user (the default IAM user is set to “ ”.
-I would recommend using the IAM user that will be performing S3 Inventory operations), and a 12-digit AWS destination account Id to assume the role from AWS source accounts.
+6. On the Specify stack details page, type a stack name in the Stack name and StackSet Description.
+Under Parameters, enter s3InventoryUser(your delegated admin user) and DelegatedAccountID.

 7. Ensure “OrgS3role” role has the corresponding “OrgS3role_policy” policy with a trust relationship with the destination account and IAM user (if provided) in each source account.